Make an impact in recruitment and attract qualified candidates

 Tip 4: Personalize your e-mails

 To keep in touch with promising candidates, you can let technology save you a lot of work.
-In your recruiting system you can arrange sending e-mails regularly to selected persons or target groups.
+In your recruiting system or via marketing automation tools like Pardot, you can arrange sending e-mails regularly to selected persons or target groups.
 Using templates with personalized fields can add a personal touch to each message.
 In this way, you can keep the conversation going during the whole candidate journey.
 Sending e-mails can really be worth your while, also for successful hunting and starting a conversation.
-At Talent Acquisition Live, Tech recruiter Sofia Broberger of one of the Nordic's biggest television companies, Bonnier Broadcasting, shared her best practice.
+At Talent Acquisition Live, Tech recruiter Sofia Broberger of one of the Nordic’s biggest television companies, Bonnier Broadcasting, shared her best practice.
 She achieved a 69% reply rate from highly scarce developers she is hunting.
 Her recipe: well targeted e-mail campaigns, including relevant content and context.
 Sofia shared some valuable tips.

 # Create a series of e-mails